sinkovit/VDJfinder/Notes.md

 * IGHD6-25: occurs in IGH locus, does not have necessary conserved upstream heptamer cactgtg.
 The three bases adjacent to the gene must match 'gtg' and heptamer appears as 'cacagt**c**
 * IGHD3-16: Criteria for matching heptamer and nonamer sequences too strict.
 Relaxins slightly find this gene, but also returns several spurious results.
 Using an overall score for up/downstream RSSs easily filters these out.

+Also finding three additional genes that are not in the database